Showing posts with label PD - Other. Show all posts

 SubHunt

-A pointless two-player game so rubbish alone and possibly rubbish anyhow.
-Well, I didn't like it whatsoever if I'm honest.
-However, it does feature a cool hidden easter egg and that's worth the download.
-Brilliant!!
+A pointless two-player game without much enjoyment.
+Playing solo is even worse and I didn't like this game whatsoever.
+However, it does feature a fantastic hidden easter egg and that's worth the download!!

 Ayatollah Invaders

-An endless supply of angry ayatollah chaps running down your screen - straight into the path of your tank.
-It's mind-numbingly boring after a few minutes but I gotta admit that those somersault deaths are fantastic.
+An endless supply of ayatollah chaps running down your screen - straight into the path of your tank.
+It's actually mind-numbingly repetitive but, I gotta admit, darn good fun.
+Very enjoyable for a couple of games but boring afterwards.
+It's worth booting up once just to witness the superb somersault deaths.

 Motorway Death

-Perhaps it's time to lower the bar to the lowest of low extreme levels?
-Is that even possible?
-Okay, how about a game of hit and run!
-Yep, you heard me right.
-And, on this road, people appear glued down so drive into them and watch blood splatter as their bodies spin off into the air.
-It's really funny... well... for a few minutes!
+Perhaps we can lower the bar even further?
+Hmm, how about a game of hit and run?
+Yep, you heard me right!!
+And, on this road, people appear glued down so drive into them and watch their bodies turn into blood splatters.
+It's a sick Carmegeddon and so funny... well... for a few minutes!

 Sunday, December 25, 2016